 The recognition of this remarkable pioneer of medical and social treatment of those with a Spinal Cord Injury is long overdue and this project will provide just that by celebrating the legacy of this genius of a man.

-The project is organised by and is the main focus of the Poppa Guttmann Trust.
 Click here for more information about the Trust.
 Click here for more information about the Project.
 Click here for more for News and information about Fund Raising Projects.
-Click here to register your interest.
-Click here to donate.
-Click here to contact us or phone: 07768 515816 to call Michael A.E.
-Mackenzie, Chairman and Trustee.
+Click here to donate to the Trust .
+Click here to contact us or phone: 07768 515816 to call Mike Mackenzie, Chairman and Trustee.